-About this time, the disciples returned with the lunch they had purchased.
-When they offered some to Jesus, He declined to eat, saying, "I have food to eat that you do not recognize" (vs. 32).
+Vss.
+31-36 -- Rabbi, eat. -- About this time, the disciples returned with the lunch they had purchased.
+When they offered some to Jesus, He declined to eat, saying, "I have food to eat that you do not recognize."
 This was confusing to them, so He explained, "My food is the do the will of Him who sent Me, and to complete His work.
 Don't you say, 'It is yet four months, and the harvest comes'?
 Look, I say to you, lift up your eyes and see that the fields are white (ripe) for harvest!"
 In other words, something was happening that He could see, but they were totally unaware of.
 They were preoccupied with their own affairs, their own hunger and comfort.
 Consequently, they were not in tune with their surroundings.
 They did not see what was taking place around them.
 Their field of vision was limited to themselves.
 It was because that was where their priorities truly were, in actuality.
 Jesus' priorities were to do the Father's will, and to fulfill His working.
 That really was the most important thing to Him.
 Consequently, He was more attuned to the opportunities and activities around Him.
 He was looking for what the Father was doing, so that He could act in accordance with what the Father was causing (Jn.
 5:19).

 What was He talking about?
 What was happening that they were unaware of?
 Why would Jesus choose not to eat, right then?
 When they looked up, they saw a crowd of people coming down the hill from the town!
 Why would people be coming out to the well now?
 What was going on?
 These villagers had come out of their houses to see what the woman who had been with Jesus at the well was so excited about.
+She was sure acting strangely.
 She normally kept to herself, and avoided public attention.
+(It may be hard to understand from the standards of our culture today, but a woman who had been with six men would have been considered a woman of ill repute in that day.
+She would have been thought of as "trashy", maybe even the village whore, though she wasn't actually a prostitute.
+Undoubtedly people gossiped and joked about her, adding to the shame she felt at being repeatedly used and rejected.
+Interesting that God used her to initiate His evangelistic strategy to reach the entire town!)
 What would be so important that she would go door to door in the heat of the day, saying, "Come and see, come and see!"?
 Her enthusiasm and excitement had motivated them to see for themselves what she had been talking about.
-The change in her behavior, her excitement and her persistent invitation rallied the entire village to come and investigate what had happened.
+The change in her behavior, her excitement and her persistent invitation rallied the entire city to come and investigate what had happened.
 Why was she so animated?
 She probably assumed that He would eat and then move on from their village.
-She wanted to roust people from their houses to meet Him before the opportunity was gone!
+She wanted to roust people from their houses to meet Him before the opportunity was gone.
 The truth is that such opportunities are often temporary.
 We must respond to what God is doing now.
 We may not get another chance.
 "Behold, now is the acceptable time; behold, now is the day of salvation" (II Cor.
 6:2).